Introduction to Multi-Armed Bandits: Lipschitz bandits

-A useful interpretation of continuum-armed bandits is that arms lie in a particular metric space $(X,\mD)$, where $X=[0,1]$ is a ground set and $\mD(x,y) = L\cdot |x-y|$ is the metric.
-In this section we extend this problem and the fixed discretization approach to arbitrary metric spaces.
+A useful interpretation of continuum-armed bandits is that arms lie in a known metric space $(X,\mD)$, where $X=[0,1]$ is a ground set and $\mD(x,y) = L\cdot |x-y|$ is the metric.
+In this section we extend this problem and the uniform discretization approach to arbitrary metric spaces.

-The general problem, called \emph{Lipschitz MAB Problem}, is a multi-armed bandit problem such that the expected rewards $\mu(\cdot)$ satisfy the Lipschitz condition relative to some known metric $\mD$ on arms:
+The general problem, called \emph{Lipschitz bandits Problem}, is a stochastic bandit problem such that the expected rewards $\mu(\cdot)$ satisfy the Lipschitz condition relative to some known metric $\mD$ on the set $X$ of arms:

-The metric $\mD$ can be arbitrary, as far as this problem formulation is concerned.
-It represents an abstract notion of (known) similarity between arms.
+The metric space $(X,\mD)$ can be arbitrary, as far as this problem formulation is concerned (see Section~\ref{Lip:sec:bg}).
+It represents an abstract notion of known similarity between arms.
 Note that w.l.o.g. $\mD(x,y)\leq 1$.
 The set of arms $X$ can be finite or infinite, this distinction is irrelevant to the essence of the problem.
 While some of the subsequent definitions are more intuitive for infinite $X$, we state them so that they are meaningful for finite $X$, too.
-A problem instance is specified by the metric space $(X,\mD)$, mean rewards $\mu(\cdot)$, and the time horizon $T$.
+A problem instance is specified by the metric space $(X,\mD)$, reward distributions, and the time horizon $T$; for reward distributions, we are mainly interested in mean rewards $\mu(\cdot)$.